SolarDrew/skill-picard/README.md

     docker run --rm -it -v /path/to/configuration.yaml:/etc/opsdroid/configuration.yaml:ro opsdroid/opsdroid:latest

-the configuration file must contain the following two sections, to configure both the matrix connector and the picard bt:
+the configuration file must contain the following three sections, to configure both the matrix and slack connectors, the picard skill and the matrix database:

-#### Configuring the matrix connector
+#### Configuring the Connectors

 This skill has to be used in combination with both the matrix and slack connectors, they **must** be named `'matrix'` and `'slack'`.
 It expects the